Scott 550 Split Helmet Review

 Scott 550 Split Helmet Review Summary

-Scott has a great job in redesigning a helmet that the average sledder can afford and ride with confidence knowing they are fully protected.
+Scott has done a great job in designing a helmet that the average sledder can afford and wear with confidence knowing they are fully protected.
 The air intake and ventilation are like nothing I’ve ever experienced in a helmet and I look forward to using this helmet in the summer months on the dirt bike as well.
 After 50 rides, the helmet shows no signs of failure or premature wear.

 I would absolutely recommend this helmet to anyone looking to upgrade!